- Platform Technologies

 Biophysical chemistry and NMR of model membrane systems, including powder samples, hydrated dispersions and aligned samples; both static and magic angle spinning (MAS) solid-state NMR techniques.

 Frances Separovic, FAA - Professor of Chemistry

 Marco Sani – Research Fellow

-Professor Frances Separovic is a Biophysical Chemist who specializes in NMR spectroscopy.
+Professor Frances Separovic is Deputy Director of the Bio21 Institute and a Biophysical Chemist who specializes in NMR spectroscopy.
 After 23 years working at CSIRO,and post-doctoral at National Institutes of Health (USA), Frances joined the University of Melbourne in 1996.
 She has developed solid-state NMR techniques to determine the structure and dynamics of membrane components in situ, specializing in peptide antibiotics and toxins within phospholipid membranes.
 Frances was President of the Australian Society for Biophysics and the Australian New Zealand Magnetic Resonance Society (ANZMAG) and a member of Council of the Biophysical Society (USA) and IUPAB.
 She has successfully organized over 35 national or international scientific conferences and published more than 170 refereed papers in international journals.

 Professor Separovic headed the School of Chemistry from 2010 to 2016.
 In 2011, Professor Separovic was awarded the ANZMAG Medal and in 2012 became a Fellow of the Biophysical Society, ISMAR Fellow and admitted as a Fellow of the Australian Academy of Science.
 In 2017 Professor Separovic was recognised as IUPAC Distinguished Woman in Chemistry.